The birth of StatPhys: The 1949 Florence conference at the juncture of national and international physics reconstruction after World War II: Conclusion

 \bmhead{Acknowledgments}

 The text is partially based on research done by historians of science participating in the project ``One Hundred Years of IUPAP: A History," coordinated by Jaume Navarro and one the authors (RL).
 We are very grateful for the support of IUPAP, which funded the digitization of its historical archive and the project's workshops, which this paper has also benefited from.
 We are pleased to acknowledge the invaluable support of our colleagues Giovanni Battimelli, Adele La Rana, Giovanni Paoloni and Stefano Ruffo for their comments and suggestions.
 We are also very grateful to the following individuals who helped us in our research of archival and historical materials: Antonella Cotugno (Archives of the Department of Physics at Sapienza University), Francesca Gallori (Biblioteca Riccardiana, Florence), Leonardo Gariboldi (Archivio Polvani, University of Milan), Antonella Gasperini (Archivio Storico Osservatorio Arcetri), Erika Ghilardi (Archivio storico Foto Locchi), Alessia Glielmi (CNR Archives, Rome) Nicolien Karskens (Leiden University Libraries), Alessandra Lenzi (Museo Galileo, Florence), Anna Ranzi (Casa Museo Villa Monastero), Fioranna Salvadori (Archivio di Deposito e Storico, University of Florence), Maria Valdez (Documentary Information Services, Royal Netherlands Academy of Arts and Sciences), and Veronica Vestri (Deputazione di storia patria per la Toscana).
-Finally, we are very grateful to the President of the Italian Physical Society, Angela Bracco, and the society's staff, especially Barbara Alzani, for the permission to access and cite the historical materials stored in the SIF offices in Bologna and their support during the research.
+We want to express our deep gratitude to two anonymous referees for their deep reading of our paper and the insightful comments they provided.
+Finally, we are extremely grateful to the president of the Italian Physical Society, Angela Bracco, its honorary president, Luisa Cifarelli, and the society's staff, especially Barbara Alcarani e Barbara Alzani, for the permission to access and cite the historical materials stored in the SIF offices in Bologna and their support during the research.